ArturKlauser/raspberrypi-rstudio/README.md

 `/home` directory accordingly.

 ## Getting the .deb Package Files
-If what you want to do is not running RStudio in a Docker container but installing it natively on your Raspberry Pi you can do that too.
+If you want to install and run RStudio natively on your Raspberry Pi you can do that too.
 You can extract the RStudio Server Debian package from that docker build image with:
 ```
 docker image save arturklauser/raspberrypi-rstudio-server-deb | tar xO --wildcards '*/layer.tar' | tar x
 ```